AG Healey: Lawrence men charged in fentanyl, cocaine probe

 - Maura HealeyAmerican attorney, member of the Democratic Party and the Attorney General of Massachusetts

 Feb.
-20—BOSTON — Two Lawrence men are facing fentanyl and cocaine trafficking charges after a joint investigation by state and federal authorities.
+24—BOSTON — Two Lawrence men are facing fentanyl and cocaine trafficking charges after a joint investigation by state and federal authorities.

 Some 550 grams of fentanyl, 5,000 grams of a fentanyl cutting agent, 50 grams of cocaine and $4,000 in cash were seized, Attorney General Maura Healey announced.